cel2cli/cel2cli/README.md

 Managing AI agents across different platforms is fragmented.
 Each platform has its own API, CLI, and operational model.
 CEL2CLI provides:

-- A **single expression language** for all platforms
+- ✅ **A single expression language** for all your agent platforms
-- A **consistent interface** regardless of backend technology
+- 🤝 **A consistent and unified interface** regardless of the backend technology
-- **Type-safe operations** with security built-in from the ground up
+- 🛡️ **Type-safe operations** with security built-in from the ground up
-- A complete **audit trail** for all agent operations, ensuring compliance and accountability
+- ✍️ **A complete audit trail** for all operations, ensuring compliance and accountability

 ---